 Mickey’s Very Merry Christmas Party

-Mickey’s Very Merry Christmas Party at Magic Kingdom is a hard ticket event, which basically means you need a ticket to get in.
-Tickets for this event run about 100 dollars depending on which night you go.
-While we are always up for the parties, this one is a must do at least once because of Mickey’s Very Merry Christmas Parade.
+So while attending this party is a great way to ring in the season, at over 100 bucks a ticket, know that you can get snow, lights and seasonal treats at all the parks without dropping all your extra dimes.
+Mickey’s Very Merry Christmas Party at Magic Kingdom is a hard ticket event, which basically means you need an extra party ticket to get in, in addition to your regular day park ticket.
+While we are always up for the parties, this one is not something we do annual, but recommend you experience at least once.
+You can check out our tips for this party, but know the big one is that the holiday magic comes when you see the Parade from the front of Main Street, with the Castle in the background.
+Any other parade viewing location is sub-par.
 As far as the party itself is concerned, we like the Halloween one better and it’s cheaper.
 But if you need to see what the fuss is all about, check out our Mickey’s Very Merry Christmas Parade Photo Tour.

 Disney Springs Christmas Tree Trail